GU

 Indulge in Guatemala's traditional sweet treats and desserts.

-A creamy rice pudding flavored with cinnamon, sugar, and sometimes raisins.
-It's a comforting dessert enjoyed throughout the country.
+Creamy rice pudding flavored with cinnamon, sugar, and sometimes raisins.
+It's a comforting dessert enjoyed throughout the country, served warm or cold.
+Simple yet satisfying sweet treat.

 vegetarianContains: Dairy